Kilmalcolm is a village on the north slope of the Gryffe Valley, 15 miles west of Glasgow.

-Kilmacolm once had a thriving cotton industry and in the late 19th century became something of a holiday resort as it rapidly developed in Victorian times.
+Kilmacolm once had a thriving cotton industry and in the late 19th century became something of a holiday resort as it rapidly developed.
 The village contains ‘Windyhill’, one of only two residential houses wholly designed by Charles Rennie Mackintosh.
 'Rowantreehill', a property designed by Mackintosh's contemporary James Salmon, sits in the adjacent plot.
 Other examples of their architecture can be found around the village, most notably at St Columba's Church.
 Other landmarks include St Jame's Church, the Old Kirk and Mount Zion Church.
 The town has a large Celtic-cross style war memorial donated by the first Lord Maclay and a time capsule in the village centre that was created in 1985.
-A notable attraction is Finlaystone House, owned by the Chief of Clan MacMillan and a category A-listed building.
+A notable attraction in nearby Langbank is Finlaystone House, owned by the Chief of Clan MacMillan and a category A-listed building.
+The house is privately-owned but its estate is open to the public all year round with a variety of facilities and activities for all ages.
 Quarrier's Village forms part of Kilmacolm.
 Originally constructed as the Orphans Home of Scotland, the Village is known for its beautiful architecture, with each house built to an individual design, and now holds small coffee shops and a craft centre.